Do Go On - 314 - The Oak Island Mystery

 Oh, fantastic.

-Logan would understand a lot of things that I say, I imagine.
+Logan would understand all the things that I say, I imagine.

-I'm pretty sure that's where the Shane Warne,
+I'm pretty sure that's where the Shane Warn,

 Pretty sure that's where I heard it.